 Awarded to the person who has the best "give back" attitude towards the MA startup community.

-Awarded to the startup who has committed the most to diversity.
+Awarded to the startup or company who has committed the most to diversity.

 Innovative Business Model

-Awarded to the startup that has found a very different or unique business revenue model.
+Awarded to the company that has found a very different or unique business revenue model.